rancilhac/Genome-Wide-Phylogenies.github.io/Sliding-windows.md

 The options are essentially the same as earlier. `type` defines whether to use `topo.windows.sites` (`--type s`) or `topo.windows.coord` (`--type c`).
 This will result in the same output files as previously.

 *Note*: Slurm arrays are fairly flexible and can be adapted to different cases.
-Here I use them as indices in a variable containing file names, but if your files are named with numbers you can refer to them directly with the ${SLUR_ARRAY_TASK_ID} variable.
+Here I use them as indices to pick file names in a bash array, but if your files are named with numbers you can refer to them directly with the ${SLURM_ARRAY_TASK_ID} variable.
 For exemple, here my files are named `chr1.vcf.gz`, `chr2.vcf.gz` and `chr3.vcf.gz` so I could use the following script:
 ```bash:
 #SBATCH [regular Slurm specifications]
 #SBATCH -a 1-3